 - Make sure all food (including pet food) is stored in sealed containers

 - Get rid of any excess moisture in your home (fix leaks, use a dehumidifier, get rid of standing water)

 - Walk around the exterior of your house and seal any cracks or crevices that might allow entry

-If cockroaches are still a problem after you have tried these tips, give the professionals at Midwest Pest Control a call.
+If cockroaches are still a problem after you have tried these tips, call the best roach control Tulsa has to offer.
+Give the professionals at Midwest Pest Control in Tulsa a call.
 We will work with you to come up with a plan to keep cockroaches out of your home and eliminate the ones that may already be there.
 We are here to keep your family safe, healthy, and pest-free.